About the Early Learning Network – Early Learning Network

 Components of the Network

-The Early Learning Network is funded by the Institute for Education Sciences.
-Research and assessment teams are located at universities and research centers across the country and will conduct research over a five-year period.
+The Early Learning Network was funded by the Institute for Education Sciences.
+Research and assessment teams based at universities and research centers across the country led this project from 2016 to 2024.

 The Network is comprised of: